Iisalmi: Music

 Currently the most famous Iisalmi-based band is a humorous country-rock orchestra Halavatun Papat.
 A rough translation of the name is "Damn Grandfathers".

 20th-century composer Joonas Kokkonen was born here, as were singer-songwriter Jaakko Teppo and jazz pianist and composer Jarmo Savolainen.

 Sports

 Iisalmi is best known for its football club, PK-37 and ice hockey club, IPK (Iisalmen Peli-Karhut).
 Other known sports clubs are FBI (floorball club), Iisalmen palloveikot, Klubi-36, Iina, Iisalmen Visa and Koljonvirran ratsastajat (riding club).

 Iisalmi has many good locations for playing sports.
 There is a very nice frisbee golf place near the Paloisvuori ski center.
 There are also many good beaches in Iisalmi, for example Perttu's beach and the Beach of the City.
 Many beaches offer an opportunity for beach volleyball too.
 In winter time Iisalmi offers good ski trails and skating rinks; winter sports fans can also go downhill skiing and snowboarding at the Paloisvuori ski center.
-In addition, Iisalmi has good facilities for gym workouts, swimming, bowling and minigolf.
+In addition, Iisalmi has good facilities for gym workouts, swimming, motorsports, bowling and minigolf.